tylertitsworth/5th-age-srd/Classes/Druid.md

 ##### Adventurer Feat

-When you use a recovery to heal, add your Wisdom modifier, twice at 5th level and thrice at 8th, to the amount of hp healed.
+When you use a recovery to heal, add your Wisdom modifier, twice at champion tier and thrice at epic tier, to the amount of hp healed.

 ##### Champion Feat